Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

 We shall prove the above extension theorem by double induction on the dimension $n$ of the ambient space $K^n$ and on the dimension $k$ of the subset $A \subset K^n$.
-To be more precise, each induction step of type~$(n,k)$, with $n>1$ and $1 < k \leq n$, requires the induction hypothesis of type~$(k-1,k-1)$ (uniform version) and type~$(n,k-2)$; and each induction step of type~$(n,1)$ requires the induction hypothesis of type~$(1,1)$ (uniform version) and type~$(n,0)$.
+Each induction step of type~$(n,k)$, with $n \geq 1$ and $1 \leq k \leq n$, requires the induction hypothesis of type~$(n,k-1)$ (ordinary version) and of type~$(k-1,k-1)$ (uniform version).

-Further observe that while the uniform version of the induction hypothesis is applied to globally extend a 0-definable family of 1-Lipschitz centers to the appropriate affine spaces, the usual one is applied to do the restriction of a given 1-Lipschitz function $f$ from a 0-definable subset of codimension 2 in the affine space under study.

-The following two remarks refer to the increase of the Lipschitz constant while extending definable Lipschitz maps.
-They should be taken into account throughout the proof of Theorem~\ref{ext-uni}, and actually, along with the above description of the induction procedure, prove the estimates of the Lipschitz constant in its conclusions.

-\begin{remark} In each induction step of the first kind, we use $\epsilon$-Lipschitz extensions of centers, and we can return to 1-Lipschitz centers after substitution of the dilatation $x/\varepsilon$ for $x$.
-The function $f(x/\varepsilon)$, obtained after this substitution, should be replaced by

-which is a risometry with respect to some variables separately, as the initial function $f(x)$ was.
-If $F_{1}(x)$ is a global 1-Lipschitz extension of $f_{1}(x)$, then

-is a global 1-Lipschitz extension of $f(x)$.
-Therefore induction steps of the first kind do not affect the Lipschitz constant in the proof of the extension theorem. \end{remark}
+While the ordinary version of the extension theorem will be applied to a given 1-Lipschitz function $f$ restricted to some 0-definable subset in the affine space under consideration, the uniform one to some 0-definable family of 1-Lipschitz centers in order to extend them to global definable 1-Lipschitz ones.
+This, in turn, is used to obtain, via partitioning, open cell packages which satisfy a certain necessary package property.

-\begin{remark} Each induction step of the second kind increases the Lipschitz constant by any factor $\epsilon > 1$ if the value group $vK$ has no minimal element among the elements $>1$, and by factor $\epsilon^{2}$ if $\epsilon$ is the minimal element from among the elements $>1$. \end{remark}
+Notice that each induction step, both of the first and second kind, increases the Lipschitz constant by any factor $\epsilon > 1$ if the value group $vK$ has no minimal element among the elements $>1$, and by some power $\epsilon^{\omega}$ if $\epsilon$ is the minimal element from among the elements $>1$.
+This is obvious for the first kind.

-Finally, let us mention that geometry of Hensel minimal structures, with an additional condition imposed on the auxiliary sort $RV$, is studied in our recent paper~\cite{Now-min}.
-Among the main results achieved there are the theorem on existence of the limit, curve selection, the closedness theorem, several non-Archimedean versions of the \L{}ojasiewicz inequalities, the theorems on extending continuous definable functions and on existence of definable retractions as well as an embedding theorem for regular definable spaces and the definable ultranormality of definable Hausdorff LC-spaces.
-Some of those results for Henselian fields, without and with an analytic structure, were provided in our previous papers~\cite{Now-Sel,Now-Sing,Now-Alant,Now-Sym}.
-Let us also mention that our investigation into non-Archimedean geometry was inspired by our joint paper~\cite{K-N} devoted to some problems of real and $p$-adic algebraic geometry.